Does science back up the calls to ban hunting? Will banning hunting increase wildlife populations?

 The group of academics and scientists believe a ban on trophy hunting would not help protect animals but that there’s compelling evidence it would actually have a negative affect on wildlife conservation.

 In their open letter they asked the UK Government to consider creating new rules around importing hunting trophies, rather than an all-out ban.

-In an interview on Radio 1 Newsbeat, Dr Amy Dickman, one of the 133 signatories on the open letter, said she and her colleagues were worried a complete ban would result in huge areas of land being converted to other uses, ceasing to be a habitat for vulnerable wildlife species.
+In a recent interview on Radio 1 Newsbeat, Dickman said she and her colleagues were worried a complete ban would result in huge areas of land being converted to other uses, ceasing to be a habitat for vulnerable wildlife species.

 Dr Dickman made it very clear that, while she was not a personal supporter of hunting, she and her colleagues believed conservation actions should be based on scientific evidence and fact rather than knee-jerk emotional reactions.

 The collective group of scientists said that emotional reactions to the act of keeping animal trophies – however distasteful that may seem to an individual – is distracting attention from other threats faced by endangered wildlife species and that a ban could have unintended consequences.